ionic-team/ionic-plugin-keyboard/README.md

 Keyboard.disableScroll
 =================

-Disable WebView scrolling when using Keyboard.resizeView
+Disable native scrolling, useful if you are using JavaScript to scroll

     Keyboard.disableScroll();